synthetichealth/syntheticmass/README.md

 * Security and authorization models
 * Third-party app development

-SyntheticMass will provide a sandbox for Health IT developers, researchers and clinicians interested in prototyping new healthcare solutions.
+SyntheticMass provides a sandbox for Health IT developers, researchers and clinicians interested in prototyping new healthcare solutions.
 It enables this through:

 * Realistic data for fictional patients
 * Data that is free of protected health information (PHI) and personally identifiable information (PII) constraints